FAQs About Warfarin

 What is warfarin?
 What conditions does it treat?

 Warfarin is an anticoagulant and is used to prevent blood clots from forming or growing larger in your blood and blood vessels.
 Often referred to by the misnomer “blood thinner,” anticoagulants, such as warfarin (or brand of warfarin such as Coumadin®), help to prevent clots from forming in the blood by decreasing the clotting ability of the blood.

 Anticoagulants are prescribed for those at increased risk of developing harmful blood clots, including people with irregular heartbeat, a mechanical heart valve, or those with disorders of the clotting system itself.
 Your doctor may have also prescribed warfarin if you have experienced a stroke, heart attack, a clot that traveled to the lung, or a clot in the leg.
-Patients taking warfarin will need to test their blood on a regular schedule.
+People taking warfarin will need to test their blood on a regular schedule.

 What are warfarin’s side effects?

 Most people on warfarin notice they bruise easier than before they started the medication, or it takes longer for their blood to clot if they get cuts.
 Others experience nose bleeds or small amounts of blood in their urine or stool.
 Even though these are more common, you should tell your doctor.

 Contact your physician if you experience any of the following:

 · Severe or prolonged nose bleeds

 · Red, dark yellow or cloudy urine

 · Bruising with no cause, meaning you did not hit that part of your body on anything, you didn’t fall, no trauma has occurred